 Pagán’s next two years moved to the metronome of baseball.
 He wintered in the Puerto Rican League and returned to San Francisco for the summer season.
 With the Giants, his offense gradually eroded.
 His glove work remained at an elite level, but his batting average and power both deteriorated.
 On May 22, 1965, once Giants manager Herman Franks became sufficiently dissatisfied with Pagán’s overall play, Pagán was traded to Pittsburgh for infielder Dick Schofield.

 Pagán played the utility role well for the Pirates, and his fluency in the languages of Spanish and baseball made him extremely useful as the first large wave of Hispanic players began to arrive in the United States.
 In 1969, at the age of 34, Pagán enjoyed his best offensive year since 1962.
 In 108 games, he batted .285 and slugged at the highest rate in his career, .453.
 He led all pinch-hitters with a .442 average, although his team finished 12 games behind the New York Mets in the new National League East division.
-The World Series year of 1972 was the 37-year-old Pagán’s last with the Pirates, and on October 24 the team released the aging infielder.
+The 1972 season was the 37-year-old Pagán’s last with the Pirates, and on October 24 the team released the aging infielder.
 He signed with Philadelphia, but his skills had finally deserted him.
 Pagán’s final appearance came, fittingly, against the Giants on August 15, 1973, when he failed in a pinch-hitting assignment.
 The Phillies released him the next day.

 In his 15-year career, the 5-foot-9, 160-pound right-handed batter posted a .250 batting average and clouted 52 home runs.
 He was later selected as the best shortstop of the 1960s decade for the Giants.13